ruby-cute/ruby-cute/examples/g5k-tutorial.md

 ## Conclusions

-This tutorial has shown how the scripting of complex experiment can be done using Ruby scripting language.
+This tutorial has shown how the scripting of complex experiment can be done using the Ruby scripting language.
 We saw that in the context of Grid'5000,
 **Ruby-Cute** offers useful methods for accessing the platform's services and executing commands in parallel.
 The aim of this tutorial was to give you some ideas for coding your experiments using **Ruby-Cute**